Re-Animator: Plot

-At the University of Zurich Institute of Medicine in Switzerland, Herbert West brings his dead professor, Dr. Hans Gruber, back to life.
-There are horrific side-effects, however; as West explains, the dosage was too large.
+At the University of Zurich Institute of Medicine in Switzerland, Herbert West brings his dead professor, Dr. Hans Gruber, back to life, to horrific side-effects.
+West explains that the dosage was too large.
 When accused of killing Gruber, West counters: "I gave him life!"

-West arrives at Miskatonic University in Arkham, Massachusetts in order to further his studies as a medical student.
+West arrives at Miskatonic University in Arkham, Massachusetts, in order to further his studies as a medical student.
 He rents a room from fellow medical student Daniel "Dan" Cain and converts the house's basement into his own personal laboratory.
 West demonstrates his reanimating reagent to Dan by reanimating Dan's dead cat Rufus.
-The cat behaves viciously that night, forcing Dan to kill it again before West reanimates what is left of it, convincing Dan that West's reagent works.
+The cat behaves viciously that night, forcing Dan to kill it before West reanimates what is left of it, convincing Dan that his reagent works.
 Dan's fiancée Megan Halsey, daughter of the medical school's dean, walks in on this experiment and is horrified.

 Dan tries to tell the dean about West's success in reanimating the dead cat, but the dean does not believe him.
 When Dan insists, the dean implies that Dan and West have gone mad.
-Barred from the school, West and Dan sneak into the morgue to test the reagent on a human subject in an attempt to prove that the reagent works, and thereby salvage their medical careers.
-The corpse they inject comes back to life, but in a frenetic and violent zombie-like state.
+Barred from the school, West and Dan sneak into the morgue to test the reagent on a human subject in an attempt to prove that it works, and thereby salvage their medical careers.
+The corpse they inject comes back to life but in a frenetic and violent zombie-like state.
 Dr. Halsey stumbles upon the scene and is killed by the reanimated corpse, which West then kills with a bone-saw.
 Excited at the prospect of working with a freshly dead specimen, West injects Dr. Halsey's body with his reanimating reagent.
 Dr. Halsey returns to life, also in a zombie-like state.
 Megan chances upon the scene, and is hysterical.
 Dan collapses in shock.

-Dr. Halsey's colleague Dr. Carl Hill, a professor and researcher at the hospital, takes charge of Dr. Halsey, whom he puts in a padded observation cell adjacent to his office.
-He carries out a surgical operation on him, laser lobotomizing him.
-During the course of this operation, he discovers that Dr. Halsey is not sick, but dead and reanimated.
+Dr. Halsey's colleague Dr. Carl Hill, a professor and researcher at the hospital, takes charge of Dr. Halsey by putting him in a padded observation.
+He carries out a laser lobotomy on him and discovers that Dr. Halsey is not sick, but dead and reanimated.